Why on earth would you run till it hurts?

 Lisa Feldman Barrett, it turns out, has recently been engaged in a study of Superagers, a group of people aged 65 and over whose brains (in terms of their “memory and attention”) were “on a par with active and healthy 25 year olds.”
 Were there any common denominators of this group?

-So it doesn’t matter whether you’re working out at physical activity or mental endeavour.
-A leisurely walk-and-jog on the treadmill with a magazine spread out in front of you isn’t going to crack it, any more than doing a few Sudokus a week is.
-Whatever it is, her advice is “do it till it hurts, and then a bit more.”
+So, it doesn’t matter whether you’re working out at physical activity or mental endeavour.
+A leisurely walk-and-jog on the treadmill with a magazine spread out in front of you isn’t going to crack it any more than doing a few Sudokus a week is.
+Whatever it is, her advice is “do it till it hurts, and then a bit more”.
+This running tip is great for motivation when you feel like giving up.

 So now I have yet another reason for enjoying that painful push to the finish when I run.
-It’s showing me I can do more than I think I can, that my limits are there to be expanded and ever-reimagined, that I am beyond-lucky to have a body that even allows me to test it in this way.
+It’s showing me I can do more than I think I can.
+My limits are there to be expanded and ever-reimagined, that I am beyond-lucky to have a body that even allows me to test it in this way.
 And yes, it’s showing me too that it might even be making me a Superager.
 Now that’s what I call a win-win outcome.

 Image: British masters athlete Tony Bowman, born 1935, shows the pain crossing the finishing line in the men’s relay, 75-79 year age group, at the European Veterans Athletics Championships, Zittau, Germany, in August 2012.